-View NSOCP 2014 upcoming courses and register online.
+View ASOCP 2014 upcoming courses and register online.

-Since 1998, the NSOCP has been involved in training physicians in a variety of cosmetic procedures.
+Since 1998, the ASOCP has been involved in training physicians in a variety of cosmetic procedures.

 How to become a member